-I'm a crossover trainer, which means I used to use old-fashioned, dominance-based training methods.
+I'm a crossover trainer, which means that I used to use old-fashioned, dominance-based training methods.
 I've worked with dogs nearly all of my life and used choke chains, prong collars, and even shock collars.
-Like all crossover trainers, I have a story about how I came to change my ways.
-It involves Bart, my 12 year-old redbone coonhound/rottweiler mix.
+Like most crossover trainers, I have a story about how I came to change my ways.
+It involves Bart, my (now) 14 year-old redbone coonhound/Rottweiler mix.

-Purely out of desperation, I began bringing dog treats with me on walks and would distract Bart to keep him from reacting.
+Purely out of desperation, I began bringing dog treats with me on walks and used them to distract Bart and keep him from reacting.
 Within a couple of weeks, he would spot a dog and sit, looking at me and drooling.
 I was amazed and started on the path to positive reinforcement training.
 I took Animal Behavior College's Dog Trainer course to learn this new-to-me type of training.
 I volunteered as an assistant to other trainers, read voraciously, watched videos, attended seminars and went to everything I had the time and money for.
-I was fascinated with body language and the more I learned how to read dogs' messages, the more I realized that corrections were not only unnecessary, but damaging.
+I was fascinated with body language and the more I learned about how dogs learn and the science behind training, the more I realized that corrections were not only unnecessary, but damaging.

 I had damaged my own dog.
 In retrospect, Bart had a number of negative experiences with other dogs when he was a puppy.
 He was charged and pinned by a dog at the dog park and bullied by my other dog.
 I worked at a dog daycare at the time and brought Bart to work with me.
 He would run around the play room with a pack of dogs chasing him and I thought it was sweet that they played tag all day.
 I couldn't understand why he was "fine" with other dogs at the daycare, but aggressive when out on walks.